Ernesto-Valdes/web-pm-tools/README.md

 ## Features
+This project is comprised of tools for improving your productivity and satisfaction when building a web project.
 See `package.json` for more information on what tools this project contains.

 * Built-in preview server with LiveReload
 * Automagically compile Sass files